learnk8s/learnk8s.io/src/requests-limits/content.md

 You might also need an Ingress controller to route the traffic to the app.

-In minikube, you can enable the nginx-ingress controller with:
+In minikube, you can enable the [ingress-nginx controller](https://github.com/kubernetes/ingress-nginx) with:

 ```terminal|command=1|title=bash
 minikube addons enable ingress